Marshes are wetlands dominated by soft-stemmed vegetation.

 Fens are freshwater peat-forming wetlands covered mostly by grasses, sedges, reeds, and wildflowers and have unique water chemistry.

 There are four general categories of wetlands – marshes, swamps, bogs and fens as noted above.
 Wetlands provide habitat for diverse plant and animal species.
 Wetlands absorb and slow floodwaters, absorb excess nutrients, sediment, and other pollutants before they reach rivers, lakes and other bodies of water.

 Congress enacted the Wetland Conservation Act to protect these vital natural resources.
 Preserving, restoring, and protecting the county wetlands are one of the SWCD’s priorities.

-Before starting a project that might have an impact on a wetland, review this information and contact our office so you can avoid violating the Wetland Conservation Act.
+Before starting a project that might have an impact on a wetland, review the information under the Wetland tab on BWSR’s website and contact our office so you can avoid violating the Wetland Conservation Act.
 We will assist you in determining if there is a wetland and help you meet the requirements of the Wetland Conservation Act.

 Remember, even if you can not see standing water, it could still be a wetland!